exakat/exakat-docs/Reference/Rules/Functions/UseArrowFunctions.rst

 Use Arrow Functions
 +++++++++++++++++++

-  Arrow functions are closures that require less code to write.
+  Arrow functions are closures that require one expression of code.
+They also include all the variables of the current context, unless they are made `static <https://www.php.net/manual/en/language.oop5.static.php>`_.

 Arrow functions were introduced in PHP 7.4.
-They added the reserved keyword ``fn``. s
+They added the reserved keyword ``fn``.

 .. code-block:: php